Quantum modified inertia: an application to galaxy rotation curves: Fundamental dynamics principles reshaped by quantum bounds

-\begin{itemize} \item The first regime is Newtonian and appears if ${ma_{min}\ll F \ll m a_{max}}$.
+\item The first regime is Newtonian and appears if ${ma_{\rm min}\ll F \ll m a_{\rm max}}$.
 In this case, the principle of dynamics is almost identical to that of Newton, and the dynamics are well approximated by $a=F/m$.
-While the minimal acceleration term vanishes, the proportionality relation $a=F/m$ is ensured by the hyperbolic tangent function properties, since ${\text{tanh}(x)=x}$ when ${x \rightarrow 0}$, recovering the classical limit if $v~<<~c$.
+Because the minimal acceleration term vanishes, the proportionality relation $a=F/m$ is ensured by the hyperbolic tangent function properties, since ${\text{tanh}(x)=x}$ when ${x \rightarrow 0}$, recovering the classical limit if $v<<c$.

-\item The second regime involves an applied force that is close to the maximal accele\-ration bound.
-The dynamics enter a Caianiello acceleration regime, where\\ ${F \sim m \, a_{max}}$.
+\item The second regime involves an applied force that is close to the maximal acceleration bound.
+The dynamics enter a maximal acceleration regime, where ${F \sim m \, a_{\rm max}}$.
 Newton's law no longer applies and the acceleration of the body becomes less and less strong even if the applied force increases indefinitely.
-At some point, the acceleration is locked at the value $a_{max}$ even if ${F \rightarrow \infty}$.
+At some point, the acceleration is locked at the value $a_{\rm max}$ even if ${F \rightarrow \infty}$.

-\item The third regime, more described in this paper, appears when $F \sim m \, a_{min}$.
-Sym\-metrically to the Caianiello regime, the acceleration is no longer propor\-tional to the applied force, but begins to smoothly saturate at a value $a_{min}$ as $F \rightarrow 0$.
+\item The third regime, more described in this paper, appears when $F \sim m \, a_{\rm min}$.
+Symmetrically to the maximal regime, the acceleration is no longer propor\-tional to the applied force, but begins to smoothly saturate at a value $a_{\rm min}$ as $F \rightarrow 0$.
 In figure \ref{accel-decort}, we can see that when $F$ is decreasing, the minimal acceleration term plotted in the dashed blue line becomes dominant whereas the maximal acceleration term in the dotted black line tends to 0 quasi linearly, because this is the maximal term that approximates the typical Newtonian relation $a=F/m$.

 \end{itemize}